ee-leaf

 clay garden soil

-Adding sand to clay soil often leads to more problems than it solves.
+Adding sand to garden soil that’s mainly clay often leads to more problems than it solves.
 When sand is mixed with clay in the wrong proportions, it can create a concrete texture, further compacting the soil and worsening drainage issues.
 So what should you do instead?

 A more effective solution is to add (you guessed it) organic matter, such as compost, leaf mold, or well-rotted manure.
 This will improve your soil’s structure by enhancing porosity and providing a habitat for beneficial soil organisms.
 Mulching clay soil further increases organic matter and protects the soil from compaction.
 Adding organic matter over time will transform heavy clay into a more friable, productive soil.